 The more use you can get out of your paper before you recycle it, the better.
 If you’ve got any spare paper without sensitive information on it that still has room on the back or the bottom, rescue those bits for use as scratch paper for the list makers in your life or for those who might need some space for calculations or doodles.

-There are endless ways to get more use out of the materials we bring into our homes — it only takes a little creative thinking.
+There are endless ways to get more use out of the materials we bring into our homes — it only takes a little creative thinking to reuse before recycling.
 It’s time we reframe the items we bring into our homes as a resource, rather than waste to be disposed of.